ČESKÁ SPRÁVA SOCIÁLNÍHO ZABEZPEČENÍ

 Váš prohlížeč - MS Internet Explorer #version# - již nepatří mezi podporované prohlížeče.
 Doporučujeme přejít na některý jiný prohlížeč, podrobnosti najdete v prohlášení o přístupnosti.

-Payment of the benefit abroad
+Payment of the benefits abroad

 One of the fundamental principles of social security coordination in the EU is the principle ofof the exportability of benefits.
 In respect of migrating people, this principle ensures that social security benefits are paid to persons entitled even outside the territory of a member state, in which they are entitled to them, to the state of their residence or stay.